estepona/Python-Visualization-Exercise/4 Generation Unemployed_Plotly/READ ME.md

 credit: https://www.kaggle.com/arthurtok/d/sovannt/world-bank-youth-unemployment/generation-unemployed-interactive-plotly-visuals/notebook

-The purpose of this exercise is to reproduce the beautifully created notebook by Anisotropic, and hopefully create my own fun visualizations.
+The purpose of this exercise is to simply reproduce the beautifully created notebook by Anisotropic.

+After the reproduction, I realized that Plotly is like a new subject to learn...
+Very interactive, but difficult to learn.

+Plus, the offline results cannot be displayed here.